n3uromanc3r/hydra/README.md

     }
 };
 ```
 Here we defined some `reactivity` options in our `defaults` object.
-This tells the deck that we want to enable scale reactivity.`
+This tells the deck that we want to enable scale reactivity.

 We also modified the `render` method to utilise this functionality.

 We first check to see if audio reaction is turned on (someone has pressed the 'REACT' button on the deck), by checking the `deck.reactivity.on` property is `true`.
-We also check to see if eractivity scaling is turned on (`deck.reactivity.scale.on`).
+We also check to see if reactivity scaling is turned on (`deck.reactivity.scale.on`).
 If both of these properties are `true`, then we should make some scale adjustments.
 These adjustments are easily applied using the `deck.reactivity.adjust` helper method.

 In this instance, we have adjusted the `width` and `height` properties, like so:
 ```